 Scraps of yarns are real life savers – no really, they’re perfect lifelines!
 Thread them through your work to keep your knitting safe from pesky little mistakes.
 It’s always wise to have a few close to hand.

-For when the absolute essentials just aren’t enough…
+For when essential knitting tools just aren’t enough…

-We know it’s difficult to decide what’s essential and what’s not when it comes to your knitting, so here’s a few worthy mentions that you might (or rather, should) find at the bottom of your knitting bag.
+We know it’s difficult to decide what’s essential and what’s not when it comes to your knitting accessories, so here’s a few worthy mentions that you might (or rather, should) find at the bottom of your knitting bag.

 A notebook and pen